segunak/charlotte-third-places/docs/developer-notes.md

 * Remember to start and stop Azurite for local testing if you're using local storage.
 * See [this page](https://outscraper.com/place-id-feature-id-cid/) for a `google_id` explainer.
 I have found no use for it but it's returned by the Outscraper API.
 * When using Python's logging module pass `exc_info=True` to get the stack trace.

+## Colors

-* Light color for personal website is #0092ca and the dark color is #f21368
+Light color for personal website is #0092ca and the dark color is #f21368

+Background: 197 100% 97%
+Hex Code: #f5fbff
+This is a very light blue color.

+Foreground: 197 5% 10%
+Hex Code: #181b1e
+This is a very dark, almost black color with a hint of blue.

 ## Azure Function